aylin-seibold/BA_cfairness/README.md

 # Challenges of Counterfactual Fairness: Multi-Objective Counterfactual Fairness and its Robustness to Confounders
 - - -

-This repository contains the code and resources for my Bachelor thesis: "Challenges of Counterfactual Fairness: Multi-Objective Counterfactual Fairness and its Robustness to Confounders".
-In this thesis, a simulation study was conducted to investigate the robustness of multi-objective counterfactual fairness methods to unmeasured confounders.
+This repository contains the code and resources for my Bachelor thesis.
+In this thesis, a simulation study was conducted to investigate the robustness of multi-objective counterfactual fairness to unmeasured confounders.

 ## Directory Structure
 - - -